lia-simeone/coding-basics/Python_I_course.md

 * You can assign multiple variables at once `first,second='Grace','Hopper'` assigns Grace to first and Hopper to second
 * `Type()` shows you the data type of an object
 * `Len()` shows you the length of a string, list, tuple
-* Commas concatenate items of any data type
+* Commas concatenate items of any data type and automatically puts a space between them
-* Plus signs only concatenate the same data type
+* Plus signs only concatenate the same data type and smooshes them together directly
 * Shape is a variable that contains the number of rows and columns (relevant to dataframes I believe)
 * Typical math functions like max, min, mean, std dev are available
 * Single equal sign is assignment =